otrv4/otrv4/otrv4.md

 #### Attaching an encrypted message to Non-Interactive-Auth message in XZDH

 ##### Encrypting the message

-// TODO: at this point, can it be derived the extra symm key?

 After deriving the mixed shared secret `K`, a participant (Alice in the above overview) can attach an encrypted message to the already generated